mb0/xelf-go/doc/xelf-cmd.md

  * We could compile a new runner every time, that imports a list of go runtime packages.
 This would involve create a temporary module, fetching all dependencies and compiling it.
 This was easier to implement with GOPATH.
 And then we are still limited to runtimes written in go.
- * We could use the go plugin system, it fits our requirements well.
-It requires building special go plugin binaries, but otherwise has none of the problems, work or overhead associated with the other options.
+ * We decided to use go plugins, they fit our requirements well and only require building a special go plugin binary, but otherwise has none of the problems, work or overhead associated with the other options.
 We would need an option to easily build and locate plugins.
 Go plugins must be build with the same go runtime version and results in reasonably large plugin files.

+Using the plugin system we can provide the same features as the daql repl.

+We currently load all plugins that we can find whenever a program is prepared.
+This is wasteful if all we do is evaluating simple expressions.
+We could use a xps meta file that declares all the xelf modules it provides.
+That way we could add a lazy module registry that only loads the plugins it needs once.
+It is also the case that dapgx provides all daql modules through its package dependencies.
+So we load the dapgx plugin we do not have to load the daql plugin too.

 Links
 -----